 The science behind it all

-Feeling The Truth of That There Was More Than Just The Physical Realm, I Set Out To Prove Its Existence.
-What I Found Had A Greater Impact Than One Anyone Could Imagine.
+Feeling The Truth That There Was More Than Just The Physical Realm, I Set Out To Prove Its Existence and What I Found Had A Greater Impact On Life Than One Anyone Could Imagine.
 I Literally Found God And Together We Changed Recorded Human History!
 (Here’s How We Did It)

 THE PRACTICAL APPROACH

 Science as you know is the systematic study of the structure and behavior of the natural world, as well as the physical and the spiritual through observation and experiment.
 What I uncovered explains the multiple realm and multiple dimension/ many worlds theory.
 Its a theorem that’s highly sought after and one we as a world know very little of.

 According to wikipedia: